 I was very young when my step-father sold me into women trafficking.
 The persons who purchased me sent me to Calcutta for prostitution.
 I ran away from Calcutta and became a street peddler and a roadie and stayed on my own ever since.
 I never had a home ever in my childhood days.
-I grew up in the streets doing small chores for the passer by.
+I grew up in the streets doing small chores for the passerby.
 I washed dishes in the restaurants, worked as a maid in rich persons house.
-I also got job of cleaning in hospitals, nursing homes etc.
+I also got a job of cleaning in hospitals, nursing homes, etc.

 Somehow, I survived the vagabond years of my childhood.
-I grew up as a tourist guide and when I was in my late adolescence I had to spend many years in the at the Kathmandu Central women prison since the police caught me with the narcotics which belonged to someone else.
-I developed mental illness in the jail.
+I grew up as a tourist guide and when I was in my late adolescence I had to spend many years in at Kathmandu Central Women’s prison since the police caught me with the narcotics which belonged to someone else.
+I developed mental illness in jail.
 My imprisonment brought me on the streets once again.

-KOSHISH rescued me from the streets and placed me in their transit center and put me onto counseling, and therapeutic activities and medicines.
-In the beginning I was a loner and used to sit alone, not interacting with anyone.
-Slowly, I opened up and started sharing my feelings with the staff and inmates at the transit center.
-With the interaction my health improved and eventually, I used to involve myself in bead making, painting and knitting at the transit center and the counselor used to help me revive my past in positive spirits.
+KOSHISH rescued me from the streets and placed me in their transit center and put me onto counseling, and therapeutic activities, and medicines.
+In the beginning, I was a loner and used to sit alone, not interacting with anyone.
+Slowly, I opened up and started sharing my feelings with the staff and inmates at the emergency care service center.
+With the interaction my health improved and eventually, I used to involve myself in bead making, painting and knitting at the emergency care service center and the counselor used to help me revive my past in positive spirits.
 Before getting into counseling, I was into a vicious circle of self-pity asking always one question to myself ‘what have I done to deserve this kind of life?’
-But the counseling helps me get into positive thinking and to look for silver lining in every grey cloud.
+But the counseling helps me get into positive thinking and to look for the silver lining in every grey cloud.

-Spending about 9 months in the transit Center, I recovered enough to lead a normal life.
+Spending about 9 months in the emergency care service center, I recovered enough to lead a normal life.
 By the grace of God, I got a job at KOSHISH which gave me a new life and new hope in my life.